 The low is the lowest price traded during the bar and is indicated by the bottom of the vertical bar.
 The low is the periodic bottom of the market.

 The closing price is the last price traded during the bar and is indicated by the horizontal foot on the right side of the bar.

 Legions of forex traders view closing prices as being the most important data point on the bar because it summarizes the final sentiment of the given period.
 On the daily chart, the closing price is referred to as the session’s settlement.

-Okay, so now that you know what all the lines mean, let’s take a look at what an actual bar CHART looks like.
+With the understanding of each line and tick on the bar chart, visualizing the complete picture becomes much easier.
 No matter what you may be trading in the financial markets, an OHLC bar chart appears as illustrated below.

 It is completely up to you and your trading strategy to decide on which time period you want to analyze price action.
 A 1-minute bar chart, which shows a new price bar each minute, would be useful for a day trader but not an investor.
 A weekly bar chart, which shows a new bar for each week of price movement, may be appropriate for a long-term investor, but not so much for a day trader.
 Ultimately, your specified period should complement your trading strategy.

-Bar charts also show the direction of movement—upward or downward—in the price, as well as how far the price moved during the bar.
+Bar charts are not just about highs and lows; they also indicate price direction and the extent of its movement within the bar, offering insight into market sentiment.
 Participants can then assess the market’s trading activity based on the bar chart.
 When a trader makes trading decisions based on those price bars, they are called price action traders.